Liouvillian recursion method for the electronic Green's function: Introduction

-While Mori's original derivation~\cite{mori_continued-fraction_1965} of the approach is applicable to the general case, it is said to be rather complicated~\cite{balucani_dynamical_2003,lee_derivation_1983}.
-The computation of electronic Green's function is routinely done using the recursion method in the Hamiltonian formalism~\cite{dionne_pyqcm_2023,dagotto_correlated_1994,georges_dynamical_1996,viswanath_recursion_1994}.
-This has some advantages and some drawbacks: the numerical implementation is simple and efficient, but the approach is only readily applicable in the zero temperature limit.
-In contrast, with the Liouvillian formalism, the approach can be carried at arbitrary temperature, but the superoperator algebra is considerably harder to implement efficiently.
+While Mori's original derivation~\cite{mori_continued-fraction_1965} of the approach is applicable to the general case, it is rather complicated~\cite{balucani_dynamical_2003,lee_derivation_1983}.
+A goal of this work is to derive Mori's equations with modern and transparent mathematical techniques, making the breadth of its applicability clearer.
+The computation of electronic Green function is routinely done using the recursion method in the Hamiltonian formalism~\cite{dionne_pyqcm_2023,dagotto_correlated_1994,georges_dynamical_1996,viswanath_recursion_1994}.
+This has some advantages and some drawbacks: the numerical implementation is simple and efficient, but the approach is only readily applicable in the zero-temperature limit.
+In contrast, with the Liouvillian formalism the approach can be carried out at arbitrary temperature, but the superoperator algebra is considerably harder to implement efficiently.
+We will show that the recursion method within the Hamiltonian formalism is a special case of the Liouvillian formalism.

-In its canonical use~\cite{viswanath_recursion_1994,mori_continued-fraction_1965}, the recursion method computes a response function of a finite system in the form of a continued fraction and, by analysing the structure of this continued fraction, information about the infinite size limit can be inferred.
+In its canonical use~\cite{viswanath_recursion_1994,mori_continued-fraction_1965}, the recursion method computes a response function of a finite system in the form of a continued fraction and, by analysing the structure of this continued fraction, information about the infinite-size limit can be inferred.
 This inferred data is often interesting in its own right and from it an approximation of the response function of the infinite system can be reconstructed.
 The reconstruction process takes the form of an extrapolation of the continued fraction explicitly computed.
-It can also be used in conjunction with quantum cluster methods, sometimes with the structural analysis of the continued fraction~\cite{xavier_barnabe-theriault_analyse_2003, premont-foley_reseaux_2020}, but more often without~\cite{dionne_pyqcm_2023,dagotto_correlated_1994,georges_dynamical_1996}.
+It can also be used in conjunction with quantum cluster methods~\cite{maier_quantum_2005}, sometimes with the structural analysis of the continued fraction~\cite{barnabe-theriault_analyse_2003, premont-foley_reseaux_2020}, but more often without~\cite{dionne_pyqcm_2023,dagotto_correlated_1994,georges_dynamical_1996}.
 This paper focuses on the explicit computation of continued fractions, we refer the reader to the monograph by Viswanath and Muller~\cite{viswanath_recursion_1994} for further reading on continued fraction analysis and extrapolation.